minprog/platforms/django/lectures/sql/index.md

         # Pass is a simple way to tell python to do nothing.
         pass

 Next, we can head to the admin site and add some users.
-After doing that, we’ll go back to `views.py` and update our `login_view` function to handle a `POST` request with a username and password:
+After doing that, we'll go back to `views.py` and update our `login_view` function to handle a `POST` request with a username and password:

     # Additional imports we'll need:
     from django.contrib.auth import authenticate, login, logout